 Taxable tourism sales in the Rushmore State’s metropolitan communities increased by 8.6 percent from 2015-2016 to more than $439 million.
 The Rapid City, Sioux Falls and Sioux City metro areas accounted for 52.9 percent of the state's tourism tax receipts in 2016, down from 55.1 percent in 2015 and 54.6 percent in 2016.

-The Black Hills region -- driven largely by the four key counties of Pennington, Lawrence, Meade and Custer -- accounted for nearly half of the state's taxable tourism sales in 2015.
-Pennington County (home to Rapid City and Mount Rushmore) maintained its commanding lead, accounting for 27.7 percent of the state's taxable tourism sales in 2015.
+The Black Hills region—driven largely by the Pennington, Lawrence, Meade and Custer counties—delivered nearly half of the state's taxable tourism sales in 2016.
+Pennington County (home to Rapid City and Mount Rushmore) maintained its commanding lead, netting 27.4 percent of the state's taxable tourism sales in 2016.

-No. 2 Minnehaha County (home to Sioux Falls) put up less than half of that at 14.1 percent.
-No. 3 was Lawrence County (home to Deadwood) at 8.7 percent, followed by No. 4 Meade County (home to Sturgis) at 5.8 percent and No. 5 Custer County at 3.7 percent.
+No. 2 Minnehaha County (home to Sioux Falls) put up nearly half of Pennington’s share at 14.1 percent.
+No. 3 was Lawrence County (home to Deadwood) at 8.7 percent, followed by No. 4 Meade County (home to Sturgis) at 5.6 percent and No. 5 Custer County at 4.4 percent.

-Recreational services and rentals accounted for 5.5 percent in 2015, down from a six-year high of 8.1 percent in 2011.
-Restaurants accounted for 3.3 percent in 2015, a seven-year high for that sector.
-Spectator events and "other visitor-related businesses" accounted for less than 1.0 percent, and 3.6 percent, respectively.
+Recreational services and rentals accounted for 5.4 percent in 2016, down from a five-year high of 11.1 percent in 2011.
+Restaurants totaled 3.7 percent in 2016, an eight-year high for that sector.
+Spectator events and "other visitor-related businesses" represented less than 1.0 percent, and 1.2 percent, respectively.